elegantchaos/atom-ide-swift/README.md

 Go to the preferences for this package and enter paths for the `swift` and `lldb` executables.
 In theory they should get picked up from your path if you leave these settings blank, but at this early stage of the package's development, it's safer to enter them explicitly.

-Open a Swift project - it needs to be one that builds with `swift build`.
+Open a Swift project that builds with `swift build`.

 Set some breakpoints in your source code, using the Atom IDE breakpoints UI.